 Two additional externals were developed in order to more easily manage multiple instances of the 'grain.pulse~' and 'grain.phase~' objects.
-When using several instances of either object, it is often desirable to have their control inputs be out of phase with one another.
-Most often they needed to be consistently even in their phase relationships and this meant individually setting the initial phase for multiple instances of either the 'train~' or 'phasor~' objects.
-This prompted the development of custom versions of these objects that have multiple outlets evenly out of phase with one another.
+When using several instances of either object, it is often desirable to have their control inputs be evenly out of phase with one another, which means individually setting the initial phase for multiple instances of either the 'train~' or 'phasor~' objects.
+This prompted the development of externals based on these objects that have multiple outlets evenly out of phase with one another.
 These externals are called 'train.shift~' and 'phasor.shift~'.

 They each require a single integer argument to specify the number of outlets the object should have.
-Once instantiated, the outlets will produce outputs similar to the objects from which they derive their names with each outlet being an additional 1-over-the-initial-argument cycle out of phase with the outlet to its left.
-For example, if the 'phasor.shift~' is given an argument of 2, it will have two outlets with the first having an initial phase of 0.0 and the second being 0.5; if given an argument of 3, three outlets will be produced with phases of 0.0, 0.33, and 0.66; and so on up to a maximum argument of 32.
-These greatly reduce clutter in patches where multiple voices of grains are needed.
-Although they have been developed for use with the granular externals described here, perhaps others will find additional uses for them.
+Once instantiated, the outlets will produce outputs similar to the objects from which they derive their names, with 'phasor.shift~' generating phase ramps from 0 to 1 and 'train.shift~' producing pulse-trains.
+However, the individual outlets will have initial phases increasing from left to right with values equal to the outlet number minus one divided by the total number of outlets [init_phase = (out_num - 1) / num_of_outs].
+For example, if the 'phasor.shift~' external is given an argument of 2, it will have two outlets with the first having an initial value of 0.0 and the second being 0.5 (figure 2); if given an argument of 3, three outlets will be produced with initial values of 0.0, 0.33, and 0.66; and so on up to a maximum argument of 32.
+In the case of 'train.shift~', these initial values would be multiplied by the period length in order to determine when the next pulse would be produced from that outlet.
+These externals greatly reduce clutter in patches where multiple voices of grains are needed.
+Although they have been developed for use with the granular externals described here, surely others will find additional uses for them.